ADHD Limerence: I Develop Feelings Quickly

 Is limerence connected to ADHD?

 People with ADHD may also experience intense emotions and may be hypersensitive to the interactions they have with others.
-However, limerence in people with this condition can lead to harmful co-occurring symptoms like rejection sensitive dysphoria (RSD) if they are facing unhealthy or unrequited love.
+However, limerence in people with ADHD can lead to harmful co-occurring symptoms like rejection sensitive dysphoria (RSD) if they are facing unhealthy or unrequited love.

 Hyperfocus on a relationship can also lead a person to abandon other areas of their life, such as work and other relationships, to attend to their feelings for the person they love.

 In some cases, this obsessive rumination and love can push others away.
-When a person with limerence is rejected, their desire for the same dopamine release they once got from the relationship can increase, and they may try anything they can to repair the relationship.
+When a person with ADHD limerence is rejected, their desire for the same dopamine release they once got from the relationship can increase, and they may try anything they can to repair the relationship.
 Alternatively, they may ruminate over the ending of the connection for months.
-They may believe that they cannot live without the individual.
+People experiencing limerence may believe that they cannot live without the individual.

 People with ADHD may also be prone to maladaptive daydreaming and creating fantasies about the person they love.
 They may think frequently about the type of relationship they’d like to have with the individual, even if that relationship is not currently the reality.
 They may become so enmeshed in this fantasy that they start to believe it is real and experience emotional pain when they realize it isn’t.

 Limerence may have several causes, including various forms of childhood trauma, like neglect and abuse.
-Often, this symptom is considered a sign of an anxious attachment style, which may lead a person to crave and obsessively seek attention, love, and healing.
+Often, limerence is considered to be a sign of an anxious attachment style, which may lead a person to crave and obsessively seek attention, love, and healing.
 People with an anxious attachment style might also exhibit the following symptoms and behaviors:

 • Extreme fear of and preoccupation with the idea of abandonment